Caterina Barbieri: 2010s

-Caterina's work explores consciousness and the psychoacoustic effects of repetition.
+Barbieri's work explores consciousness and the psychoacoustic effects of repetition.
 Most of her compositions make use of modular synthesis, and she was first inspired by the Buchla 200, though she has stated she is less interested in the hardware and prefers to focus on the music itself.
 She is often cited as a minimalist composer and takes a no-frills approach towards composition.
-In 2020 she composed the soundtrack for John and the Hole, which was selected for that year's Cannes film festival.